DanielBV/Linux-Kernel-Modules-ESO/README.md

 This repository contains the kernel modules I've done to learn how Linux modules work.
 This was part of a complementary project for the subject *Estructura de Sistemas Operativos* (Operating-System Structure).

-The modules where tested using Ubuntu 16.04.4 LTS and Linux version 4.13.0-39-generic
+The modules were tested using Ubuntu 16.04.4 LTS with Linux version 4.13.0-39-generic, and Fedora 27 with Linux version 4.15.13-300

 ## Contents

 #### Character Drivers
 - `charEcho`: The device has a buffer that can be written or read by any process (The buffer is emptied when a process reads it)
-- `charQuantumBreak`: Module with the same functionality than charEcho, but when the device is opened, it changes the scheduling policy of the process to FIFO.
+- `charQuantumBreak`: Creates a device that, when opened, changes the scheduling policy of the process to FIFO.
 (It is designed to give a process the full CPU to make the OS crash/slow down)

 #### Proc Files